mzucker/maptrace/README.md

  - [`birds-head.png`](images/birds-head.png) adapted by E. Gasser from an unpublished map by [sil.org](https://www.sil.org/), all rights reserved

-Maps created by `maptrace.py` from these input images (including the respective outputs in the `examples` directory) shall be considered derived works for the purposes of the licenses of each image.
+Maps created by `maptrace.py` from these input images (including the respective outputs in the `examples` directory) shall be considered derived works for copyright purposes.

 ## Examples